PH-T7/PH-T7/README.md

 ###

-<p align="left">You can call me PH,  working a game in GDScript code actually and studing Software Engineering</p>
+<p align="left">I’m Raphael (PH), a junior developer and artist studying Technology in Analysis and Development Systems at Facens.
+I’m working on a game using GDScript and have experience with JavaScript, Java, and MySQL.
+I’m eager to grow as a developer and contribute to innovative tech projects.</p>

 ###